BEFCOR Business Expansion Funding Corporation logo

 BEFCOR (Business Expansion Funding Corporation) is a mission-driven, non-profit small business lender founded over 40 years ago with deep roots in North Carolina's entrepreneurial community.
 The organization is structured as an SBA-licensed Certified Development Company (CDC) and a US Department of the Treasury-certified Community Development Financial Institution (CDFI), giving it dual authority to serve underserved small business borrowers across all 100 North Carolina counties plus four South Carolina counties (Chester, Chesterfield, Lancaster, and York).

 What distinguishes BEFCOR is its non-profit structure and explicit mission focus: the organization prioritizes job creation and community economic development over shareholder returns.
 They transparently state what they are not (a bank, government agency, profit-driven entity, or grant provider), positioning themselves as ethical lenders offering sound financial guidance.
 In 2025 alone, they approved over $80 million in loans that created more than 1,000 new jobs.
-Their website emphasizes a straightforward, transparent process and highlight testimonials from satisfied borrowers describing simple, well-explained transactions.
+Their website emphasizes a straightforward, listed process and highlight testimonials from satisfied borrowers describing simple, well-explained transactions.

 The main caveat is geographic limitation: BEFCOR serves only North Carolina (all counties) and four specific South Carolina counties.
 Additionally, as a CDC/CDFI lender, they specialize in SBA 504 and small-dollar CDFI products rather than offering the full spectrum of business financing (merchant cash advances, equipment loans, lines of credit).
-The organization is transparent about its mission focus, which may result in stricter underwriting than some commercial lenders.
+The organization is listed about its mission focus, which may result in stricter underwriting than some commercial lenders.

 Services & Features